How the Data Were Organized

 different types of treatments, the specific treatment arms are further

 classified into subtypes.
-See our Reference Guide: Treatments Found in the PTSD-Repository for more information about the organization of treatments.
+See our Reference Guide: Treatments Found in the PTSD Repository for more information about the organization of treatments.

-- Pharmacotherapy subclass -- Coded as
+- Pharmacotherapy subclass: Coded as Antidepressant:

-Antidepressant: Selective serotonin reuptake inhibitor (SSRI);
+Selective serotonin reuptake inhibitor (SSRI); Antidepressant:

-Antidepressant: Serotonin-norepinephrine reuptake inhibitor (SNRI);
+Serotonin-norepinephrine reuptake inhibitor (SNRI); Antidepressant: Tricyclic

-Antidepressant: Tricyclic antidepressant (TCA); Antidepressant: Monoamine
+antidepressant (TCA); Antidepressant: Monoamine oxidase inhibitors (MAOI);

-oxidase inhibitors (MAOI); Antidepressant: Other; Antiadrenergic;
+Antidepressant: Other; Antiadrenergic; Antipsychotic; Antianxiety:

 - Complementary

-and Integrative Health (CIH) subclass—Coded as Acupuncture; Clinical
+and Integrative Health (CIH) subclass: Coded as Acupuncture; Clinical

 hypnosis;